Peru and the International Monetary Fund

 Peru's central bank, whose policies are thought to be a major driver of growth by the IMF.

 Peru and the International Monetary Fund (IMF) have a long history together.
 The country first joined on December 31, 1945, shortly after the Fund's establishment.
 It has had 27 arrangements with the organization during its membership.
 The country was dogged by financial mismanagement during the latter half of the twentieth century, culminating in a brief falling-out with the IMF.
 It has since become one of its most orthodox followers in Latin America.
-It currently has a quota of 1.3 billion SDR.
+It currently has a quota of 1.3 billion Special Drawing Rights.

 Post-war history (1945-1990)

 From 1945 to 1970, Peru experienced high growth through its natural resource exports, checkered by periodic balance of payments crises.
 It was a frequent user of the IMF's Stand-By Arrangement.
 Import substitution policies ramped up during the presidency of Belaunde and later, under the Velasco military dictatorship.
 The country imported more than it exported in order to promote manufacturing, which grew as a proportion of GDP.
 In turn, foreign exchange reserves were drained.
 Exogenous shocks in the form of the 1970s energy crisis, which affected the entire region, caused Peru's finances to spiral.
 The government was initially hesitant to adopt IMF-sponsored structural adjustment for loans.
 They caved as their current account deficit worsened.
 The first wave of neoliberal reforms fixed their balance of payments problems, but proved to be very politically unpopular as it failed to contain inflation.
 Civilian rule was restored in 1980, once more under Belaunde.

 The next government was similarly unsuccessful at implementing a more ambitious version of these reforms.
 There was a lack of political will within the Peruvian bureaucracy.
 Most of the privatizations and related infrastructure investments were left unfinished.
 Beyond fueling insurgencies by the Shining Path, this prompted a heterodox backlash under the auspices of Alan García.
 He publicly assailed the IMF in his rhetoric and sought to promote self-sufficiency through exchange rate manipulation and price controls to stimulate exports.
 Debt servicing limits would eventually make the country ineligible for IMF loans in 1986.
 Meanwhile, expansionary policies resulted in hyperinflation.
 The economy severely contracted, having the same GDP in 1990 as in 1975.